Did you know that the sun's energy, if directed at the earth for one hour, could satisfy the worldwide energy needs for one year?

 Without a doubt, the sun is an incredible energy source.
-And even though we are not capable but rather gathering a small amount of this energy, tackling this power by introducing solar panels can substantially affect the planet.
+Even though we cannot gather a small amount of this energy, tackling this power by introducing solar panels can substantially affect the planet.

-In this way, dependent are developed nations on automation that restriction of power usage is likely just attainable around the edges of peoples’ lives.
-Renewable energy better calls to this next-generation society.
-Solar farms are appealing to many.
-However, they are not without weaknesses.
+In this way, dependent developed nations on automation that restricts power usage are likely attainable around the edges of people’s lives.
+Renewable energy is better suited for this next-generation society.
+Solar farms are appealing to many, but they are not without weaknesses.

 What is a solar farm?